An RPA Primer: 3 Simple Steps to Automate Your Organization

 RPA is the revolution of the 21st century.
 Like the Industrial Revolution of the late 19th century and the computing revolution in the mid-20th century, this revolution frees humans from manual labor and makes our lives better and easier.
 And, indirectly, we became more prosperous as a result.

-In fact, a University of London study found that workers in an automation-augmented workplace scored 33% higher on human workplace factors over their non-augmented counterparts.
+In fact, a University of London study found that workers in an automation-augmented workplace scored 33% higher on human workplace factors than their non-augmented counterparts.

 In addition, companies are saving massive amounts of time and money with automation.
 A study by SDET stated, “98% of IT business leaders say that automating processes is essential to driving business benefits.”